Definition: What Is Innovation?

 All of the above-mentioned players acting in a corporate innovation ecosystem should come together in a Digital Innovation Space - a collaborative innovation platform or shared knowledge that links the inside and outside world.
 Learn here more about the most important innovation tools.

 Let’s agree on something at the very beginning: innovation starts with information, not with ideas.
-Simply put, innovation is much more than ideation or out-of-the-box ideas — it should provide answers to these three strategic questions as parts of one holistic strategy: ‘Where to play?’, ‘How to win?’ and ‘What to execute?’.
+Simply put, innovation is much more than ideation or out-of-the-box ideas — it should provide answers to these three strategic questions as parts of one holistic innovation strategy: ‘Where to play?’, ‘How to win?’ and ‘What to execute?’.

 We believe that successful innovation management requires a structured innovation strategy that nurtures innovation culture and enables efficient process flows to make sense of and manage the ever-increasing amount of data at every stage of innovation and strategic planning and execution.
 An end2end innovation process looks at everything from scanning a corporate environment to planning future innovation initiatives on a roadmap.